matthew-brett/team-windrush-marked/README.md

-# Team-Windrush - an example project
+# Team-Windrush - an example project - marked

 This is an example project from the [2018-19 Data Science for Everyone class](https://matthew-brett.github.io/dsfe).